crashappsec/con4m/README.md

 }
 ```

-In this example, the conditional runs when the config file is evaluated (if something needs to be evaluated dynamically, you can do that with a callback).
+In this example, the conditional runs when the config file is
+evaluated (if something needs to be evaluated dynamically, you can do
+that with a callback).

-Con4m provides a number of builtin functions like env(), which makes it easy for you to check environment variables, but also for your users to customize environment variables to suit their needs.
-You can easily provide your own built-in functions.
+Con4m provides a number of builtin functions like env(), which makes
+it easy for you to check environment variables, but also for your
+users to customize environment variables to suit their needs.
+You can
+easily provide your own built-in functions.

-Let’s say the application writer has loaded this configuration file into the variable s.
-She may then write the following c42 spec:
+Let’s say the application writer has loaded this configuration file
+into the variable `s`.
+She may then write the following Con4m spec:

 ```python
 object host {